simmac/minimal_adb_fastboot/README.md

 - Finished

 There are a few arguments you can use with the script:
-- uninstall : Deletes the adb and fastboot binaries from /usr/local/bin
+- uninstall : Deletes the adb, fastboot and aapt binaries from /usr/local/bin
 	- uninstall-old: For OS X users who installed adb from this script with version <3.0.
 If you used my script version <3.0 on your mac, you should run this command once to remove the binaries from /usr/bin (they are now installed in /usr/local/bin).
 - adb		: Installs the adb binary only
 - fastboot	: Installs the fastboot binary only
+- fastboot	: Installs the aapt binary only
 The arguments can be used like this: ./install.sh [argument] eg *./install.sh uninstall* An empty argument does the full installation of both binaries.